ChoiVadim/choivadim/README.md

 ### Hello there 👋

-#### A Full-Stack Developer on Weekdays and a Prof Photographer on Weekend 📆
+#### A Backend Developer on Weekdays and a Prof Photographer on Weekend 📆

 Student at [KWU](https://www.kw.ac.kr/ko/index.jsp);<br>